 Carnations, like roses, meant different things depending on their colour.
 A solid coloured carnation meant the answer was “yes”, unless it was yellow, in which case it meant the opposite.
 A striped one represented, “I’m sorry, I can’t be with you.”
 Pink Carnations sent someone the message “I will never forget you”.
 A lovely sentiment for a loved one who was going away on a long trip or moving away for good.

 A yellow Iris represented passion.
-Otherwise, it could represent faith, hope, wisdom or simply, "My compliments."
+Otherwise, it could express faith, hope, wisdom or simply, “My compliments.”

 Successfully growing these gorgeous flowers is a matter of pride among gardeners.
 With their glorious, big blooms and fragrant scent, no wonder they are popular bouquets.
 However, for a Victorian, receiving a bouquet with Peonies meant the person who sent them to you harboured seething resentment against you.

 Rhododendrons were introduced in the UK around the 1700s before anyone knew they would become such a pest.
-The Victorians must have sensed the trouble they would become because they mean "beware".
+The Victorians must have sensed the trouble they would cause because they mean “beware”.

 Depending on the colour, roses could mean several things.
 A red rose still represents love.
-A white rose, favoured by brides, used to mean indifference.
-Orange roses represented desire and yellow joy and friendship.
+A white rose, favoured by brides, used to say indifference.
+Orange roses expressed desire and yellow joy and friendship.

-A Tansy has a fluffy, yellow flower and is rather sweet to look at.
+A Tansy has a fluffy, yellow flower and is slightly sweet to look at.
 However, a Victorian sending these to someone meant they were entering strife with them.